tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 ---
 layout: post
-title: If you want me to refer you to Quora
+title: If you want my referral
 categories: quora referrals
 ---
 Thank you for finding this post.
 I will send them this post when someone reaches out to me with an intention of a getting a role at Quora.